-MedievaLands is an old school multiplayer dungeon crawler with grid-based movement, turn-based combat, and many puzzles and quests to solve in an expansive dungeon that goes deep into the earth and into the timeless beyond.
+MedievaLands is a remake of The Shadow of Yserbius: an old school multiplayer dungeon crawler with grid-based movement, turn-based combat, and many puzzles and quests to solve in an expansive dungeon that goes deep into the earth and into the timeless beyond.
 Monsters have awoken in the dungeon of Yserbius and now plague the island of Twinion.
 Will you rise to the challenge?

 You are an adventurer tasked with delving into Yserbius.

 Exchange clues and gather a party in the Tavern.

 Explore, quest, and solve the mystery of Yserbius!

 MedievaLands is free to play!
 Download the client for Windows and MacOS here:

 If you are running an old version of Windows and see a popup about a missing .NET Framework installation, please download and install .NET Framework 4.6.2 from Microsoft.

 IMPORTANT!
 This is not an official release, just a closed-source hobby project.
 I do not have the permission of the rights holders or owners of The Shadow of Yserbius or Fates of Twinion.